chef-boneyard/chef-web-docs-2016/includes_dsl_handler/includes_dsl_handler_event_types.rst

    * - ``:lwrp_file_loaded``
      - The |chef client| has loaded the named custom resource.
    * - ``:lwrp_file_load_failed``
-     - The |chef client| is unable to load the named custom resource.
+     - The |chef client| was unable to load the named custom resource.
    * - ``:lwrp_load_complete``
      - The |chef client| has finished loading custom resources.
    * - ``:attribute_load_start``